 Carbon to Nitrogen Ratio

-Make sure you have a good mix of green and brown.
-You want about 30 parts carbon to 1 part nitrogen.
+Make sure you have a good mix of “green” and “brown.”
+You want about 24 parts carbon to 1 part nitrogen.
 This is the ideal combo for things to really heat up and get cooking.
 If you have too much nitrogen or not enough carbon, your pile may not thrive.
-You can add or withhold things for a while until you reach the right mix.
+You can add or withhold things for a while until you reach the right mix, here’s a handy calculator to help you.

 Don’t worry about getting all technical about your compost mix, and know that it’s best to err on the side of too much carbon.
 You may even want to just toss some extra leaves or straw on top of your pile to keep conditions on the interior of the pile ideal.